stewtang/Travel/README.md

 <h1>My Trips in the U.S.</h1>

 <header>
-  <ul> <h2> Cities </h2>
+  <ul> <h2> City Name </h2>
-          <li>Restaurant 1</li>
+          <li>Restaurant</li>
           <li>Hotel</li>
           <li>Other Attractions</li>
         </ul>
 </header>

 <section>
-   Chicago - The Windy City was always clouldy flying in.
+   <h3>Chicago </h3>- The Windy City was always clouldy flying in.
 When the plane is landing and starts to break into the clouds, you usually hit turbulence.
 I like to look out the window but in Chicago, you can't see through the dense fog until a few seconds before you hit the runway.

 <ul>
       <li>The Talbot Hotel</li>